Why should you differentiate your instruction?

 I have been fortunate to participate in projects like those with GAINS and DI projects such as those initiated in boys' literacy research on best practice and published in Me Read?
 (And How!).
 Some of the best professional learning sessions I have attended were as a result of Ministry initiatives for cross-panel work involving these documents.
 Me Read?
 And How! was created as a direct response to Me Read?
 No Way!; both documents outline a variety of strategies and programs (much of which were about differentiation, before it was called DI) created by schools to respond to poor rates of literacy in boys.

 "It is critical that we provide classroom experiences that respond to the interests, needs, and learning styles of all students, and that we explore ways to engage boys and girls equally as readers and writers."
 (Me Read?
-No Way! p.5)
+No Way! p.5)Research has shown that differentiation works; students respond to an approach that takes their needs, interests, learning styles, and readiness into account.

-"In a recent article entitled “What Students Want From Teachers” (2008), students identiļ¬ed what they needed in order to be engaged in the classroom.
+"In a recent article entitled “What Students Want From Teachers” (2008), students identiļ¬ed what they needed in order to be engaged in the classroom.
 Their comments fell into the following categories (pp. 48–51):

 ➔ Challenge me to think